deverickapollo/umbrel-monero/README.md

   </a>
   <h1 align="center">Monero Node for Umbrel</h1>
   <p align="center">
     Run a Monero node on your Umbrel personal server.
 An unofficial app by Deverick.
-Powered by Monero Core.
+Powered by Monero.
     <br />
     <a href="https://getmonero.org"><strong>monero.org »</strong></a>
     <br />